A Shift On Maternity ward, Australia 2022

 The First Calf

 Barry our first cow dad was delivered from up north.
-We arrived home, a young bloke was on our nature strip, beside him on a lead, cute teenage Baz calmly nibbling the grass.
+We arrived home to see a young bloke sat on our nature strip, beside him on a lead was cute teenage Baz calmly nibbling the grass.

-Watched with bated breath as he sauntered into the paddock, sniffed his new mate Sally then made a beeline for the expensive bale of lucerne in the corner, no fence jumping or running off this time, we were learning.
+We watched with bated breath as he sauntered into his new paddock, sniffed Sally then made a beeline for the expensive bale of lucerne in the corner, no fence jumping or running off this time, we were learning.

 But this compliant beginning didn’t last.